borkdude/blog/posts/porting-cljs-project-to-squint.md

 > for squint as they are interop heavy and the libraries takes care of state
 > using their own re-frame/redux like architecture

-Martin asked me if I could do this in a way such that the original ClojureScript library would still be usable from ClojureScript as well.
+Martin asked me if I could do this in a way such that the library would still be usable from ClojureScript as well.
 One of the ways to accomplish this is to use `.cljc` files.

 ## Reader conditionals